MethodsAndPractices/vsteam/.docs/Get-Project.md

 ```

 ### -Id
-The id of the project to return
+The id of the project to return.

 ```yaml
 Type: String